How Much for a New Front Door?

 Cons:

-- Not as eco-friendly as most timber door types
+- Not as eco-friendly as other options

 - Should be resealed or re-stained from time to time